-SITE

-Invokes a full site download for a single channel or multi-path 1010 flow meter.

-SITE "n"

-Invokes a site download for channel "n", where "n" = the Channel # (1, 2, 3, 4, etc.).

-DP "n"

-Commands the flow meter to download the digitized receive signal data for Channel or Path "n".

-CLRTOT

-Clears the Totalizer for a single channel or multi-path 1010 flow meter.

-CLRTOT "n"

-Clears the Totalizer for Channel "n" of a multi-channel flow meter.

-Lf on

-Turns on the Line Feed at the end of any text string sent by the flow meter.

-Lf off

-Turns off the Line Feed at the end of any text string sent by the flow meter.
+SITE Invokes a full site download for a single channel or multi-path 1010 flow meter.
+SITE "n" Invokes a site download for channel "n", where "n" = the Channel # (1, 2, 3, 4, etc.).
+DP "n" Commands the flow meter to download the digitized receive signal data for Channel or Path "n".
+CLRTOT Clears the Totalizer for a single channel or multi-path 1010 flow meter.
+CLRTOT "n" Clears the Totalizer for Channel "n" of a multi-channel flow meter.
+Lf on Turns on the Line Feed at the end of any text string sent by the flow meter.
+Lf off Turns off the Line Feed at the end of any text string sent by the flow meter. ?
 Provides a list of available Terminal Mode flow meter commands.

-Transferring information from a 1010 flow meter to the PC

-With HyperTerminal active:

-- 1. Point to [Transfers], and click.

-- 2. Select [Capture Text].

-- 3. Select desired drive path or directory, enter a file name, and click the Start button.

-- 4. Use the following conventions for data file names: - For site data or Wave shape data: filename.txt - For Datalogger data: filename.csv - 5.
-On the PC type the proper command for the data desired (Logger, Site, or DP) and then press [Enter] key. - 6.
-The data should begin streaming on the HyperTerminal screen. - 7.
-Wait for EOT (End Of Transmission) to be displayed. - 8.
+Transferring info rmation from a 1010 flow meter to the PC With HyperTerminal active: 1.
+Point to [Transfers], and click.
+2. Select [Capture Text].
+3. Select desired drive path or directory, enter a file name, and click the Start button.
+4. Use the following conventions for data file names: For site data or Wave shape data: filename.txt For Datalogger data: filename.csv On the DC type the preper command for the data desired (Leager Site or DD) and then 5.
+On the PC type the proper command for the data desired (Logger, Site, or DP) and then press [Enter] key.
+6. The data should begin streaming on the HyperTerminal screen.

+- 7. Wait for EOT (End Of Transmission) to be displayed. - 8.
 Close the file by pointing to Transfer, drag to Capture Text and click Stop button.